AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-font-map-reference/c-font-map-reference.md

 If a font map is required for an image catalog, the relative or absolute path of the font map file must be specified in attribute::FontMapFile.

-Entries in the font map of a specific image catalog will override entries in the font map of the default catalog.
+Entries in the font map of a specific image catalog override entries in the font map of the default catalog.

 Image Serving supports Adobe Type 1, OpenType, and TrueType fonts.